-There will be a trip offered to London to make links between the syllabus and wider society.
-In addition, there will be various talks from universities and academics, as well as visits to university Sociology departments
+You will have the opportunity to attend the Berlin trip to make links between the syllabus and wider society.
+In addition, there will be various talks from universities and academics, as well as visits to university Sociology departments.

-You will sit three exams at the end of the second year, which will focus on all the modules studies throughout the two years.
-Each exam is worth 50% of your overall A-Level.
+You will sit three exams at the end of your second year, which will focus on all the modules studied throughout the course.
+Each exam is worth 33.3% of your overall A-level.

-The majority of sociology students go on to Higher Education, studying subjects such as Sociology, Criminology, Law & Social Policy.
+The majority of Sociology students go on to Higher Education, studying subjects such as Sociology, Criminology, Law and Social Policy.
 However, by studying Sociology you will gain a broad understanding of society and therefore provides you with a range of knowledge and skills that can be transferred to a variety of professions, including education, social work, government and counselling.

 To study an A-level programme you will need to achieve 5 GCSEs grade 4 or above, including English and Maths.
 There are no additional requirements for this subject.